ch33kaboo/tictacfun/README.md

-# Tic-Tac-Toe
+# Tic Tac Fun

 A collection of Tic-Tac-Toe game variations, built with modern web technologies.

 Invite your friends and play the classic version or try out new twists!
+Play now on [tictacfun.live](https://tictacfun.live).

 ## Tech Stack